Mattentaart is a round “cheesecake” made inside a puff pastry.

 Pop in oven, bake for 10 minutes, then lower temperature to 175 C (350 F) and bake for another 15 minutes, then finally raise heat back up to 200 C (400 F) for 5 minutes.
 Then remove from oven, and let cool.
 Slice to serve.

-A dish somewhat similar to Mattentaart, called "Melktert", is made in South Africa.
+A dish somewhat similar to Mattentaart, called “Melktert”, is made in South Africa.
 Some people credit the origin of both dishes to the same recipe in the van der Noot book mentioned above.
+Claassens, Hester Wilhelmina.
+Die geskiedenis van Boerekos 1652-1806.
+Doctoral Thesis, Historical and Heritage Studies Department, University of Pretoria.
+10 September 2003.

 The cake as it is known today started to emerge in the late 1700s, early 1800s.